Scheduling & Managing Courses, Activities, Events and More

 events

-- Generally in-town, inside, and sit-down, with a focus on meeting others, discussing topics, or watching programmed content.
+- Events are generally in-town, inside, and sit-down, with a focus on meeting others, discussing topics, or watching programmed content.
+Events may also be fully virtual or hybrid.

-- Find events on our Upcoming Events page.
+- Find events near you on our Upcoming Events page.

 - You can download events to post to your own personal calendar (iCal and vCal formats).

-- Events for which you RSVP (as a participant or event contact) are listed on your profile's My Activities page.
+- Events for which you purchased tickets or RSVP'd are listed on your profile's My Activities page.

 For more detailed instructions on reserving rooms at one of our program centers and adding events to branch calendars, visit: